brainhack-school2020/mwmaclean-BHS2020/README.md

 * Data visualization tools (e.g. Nilearn, Plotly, Numpy, Matplotlib, Seaborn).

-### Data
+## Data
 MRI data was acquired with a high resolution 3 Tesla scanner (Siemens Trio system) and consists of a preliminary data set of 5 subjects, including 1 individual with cortical visual impairment with blindsight and 4 neurotypical controls.
 For each participant, raw structural MRI, resting state functional connectivity, fMRI and diffusion MRI data is avaiblable.

 Given the time course of the summer school, after the initial preprocessing of the data, I will first focus on working with the diffusion MRI data.
-I believe this data set will allow to first become familiarized with the new neuroimaging tools and create anaylses scripts.
-When I eventually acquire more data during the rest of my PhD, I will hopefully be able to modify the scripts and work on a larger data set.
+I believe this data set will allow to first become familiarized with the new neuroimaging tools learned during the BrainHack summer school.
+When I will acquire a larger data set, during the rest of my PhD, I plan to incorporate it to this project.

 <img src="images/CVI.png" width="60%">